Amishmathur1/AceKaboo/README.md

-# Greencard
+# Greencart

-Greencard is a platform designed to facilitate the trading of surplus green energy between sellers and buyers.
+Greencart is a platform designed to facilitate the trading of surplus green energy between sellers and buyers.
 The platform connects sellers who generate more green energy than they need with buyers looking to purchase it, with all transactions securely managed through blockchain technology and a government agency responsible for storage and delivery logistics.

 ## Table of Contents
 - [Overview](#overview)